control-toolbox/OptimalControl.jl/docs/src/tutorial-abstract.md

 ## Misc

-- Declarations (variable - in any -, time, state and control) must be done first.
+- Declarations (variable - if any -, time, state and control) must be done first.
 Then, dynamics, constraints and cost can be introduced in an arbitrary order.
 - It is possible to provide numbers / labels (as math equations) for the constraints to improve readability (this is mostly for future use, typically to retrieve the Lagrange multiplier associated with the discretisation of a given constraint):

 ```@example main